zjs81/MeshCore/docs/faq.md

 ## 4. T-Deck Related

 ### 4.1.
+Q: Is there a user guide for T-Deck, T-Pager, T-Watch, or T-Display Pro?

+**A:** Yes, it is available on https://buymeacoffee.com/ripplebiz/ultra-v7-7-guide-meshcore-users

+### 4.2.
 Q: What are the steps to get a T-Deck into DFU (Device Firmware Update) mode?
 **A:**
 1. Device off
 2. Connect USB cable to device